ADA f English, German, Polish, Hungarian, Italian, Finnish, Ancient GermanicOriginally a short form of Germanic names such as

 Raphael, is able to drive away a demon who has plagued Sarah, who subsequently becomes his wife.
 This story was popular in the Middle Ages, and the name came into occasional use in parts of Europe at that time.
 In England it became common after the Protestant Reformation.

-TRISTAN m Welsh, English, French, Arthurian RomanceOld French form of the Pictish name
+Tristan m English, French, Arthurian CycleProbably from the Celtic name

 Drustan, a diminutive of

-Isolde, who was to be the bride of King Mark of Cornwall.
-On the way back, Tristan and Isolde accidentally drink a potion that makes them fall in love.
-Their tragic story was very popular in the Middle Ages, and the name has occasionally been used since that time.
+Iseult, who was to be the king's bride.
+On the way back, Tristan and Iseult accidentally drink a potion that makes them fall in love.
+Later versions of the tale make Tristan one of King

-USAGI f Popular CultureMeans
+Usagi f Popular CultureMeans

 "rabbit" in Japanese.
 This name was used on the Japanese television show